ang-uio/Textmine/index.md

 ### A list

-Data can be grouped together in an ordered way using a list.
+Data can be grouped together in an ordered way using a list, a sequence of items such as a string, an integer, a float.
 Lists are very common data structures used in Python, for example to represent text.

 In the following example the list named "sentence" stores all the words and punctuation of the sentence "This is an example sentence."